lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 ### Compile lfc

-For running LF benchmarks, the commandline compiler `lfc` needs to be built.
+For running LF benchmarks, the command-line compiler `lfc` needs to be built.
 Simply run

 ```
 bin/build-lfc